-Posted by Bruce Shaw on Tuesday, October 2, 2018 Under: Guest Security Articles
+Posted by Bruce Shaw on Tuesday, October 2, 2018 Under: Retail Security

 There's an old saying, "Locks only keep out the honest people."
 In retail, this is absolutely the truth.
 There have been a lot of studies into the behaviors of people that commit crimes such as vandalism and theft.
 These studies provide valuable insights as to practical ways we can prevent and discourage theft at our retail location.
 You've read the facts.
 Businesses sustain billions of dollars in losses due to retail theft every year.
 What's more important is that when your business sustains a loss, you're the one that's out money.
 These losses are very significant these days, as compared to, say 15 years ago.
 With the advent of today's internet consumers, competition among retailers, mark-up (where existent, as there are some items which are sold at cost or below, just so they can make money on accessories, as loss leaders) are to the bone.
 Additional losses can make or break a store's ability to survive.

 The Factors That Create Theft: Opportunity, Desire, and Ability